mhm000d/blokkat-arabic-blockchain-developer-bootcamp-graduation-project/README.md

 - Inheritance (Ownable)
 - Ownable (Access Control)
 - Inter-Contract Execution (donation.sol use credit.sol to mint "CRED" tokens)
-- Take control of Credits minting by transfer the ownership (manually) to Donation.sol contract.
+- Take control of Credits minting by transferring the ownership (manually) to the Donation.sol contract.

 # Security measures
 - Using Specific Compiler Pragma